axolotl-chat/axolotl/README.md

 Translations
 ------------
 Axolotl uses gettext for translations.
-Use the po files in `/po/` for translations.
+Use the `.po` files in `/po/` for translations.
 Instructions on how to translate using `.po` files are available here: http://docs.ubports.com/en/latest/contribute/translations.html#po-ts-file-editor

 Once you finished translating, test the strings.
 For testing set up  development enviroment as above and run